 Card Sorting results – the new structure of portlets in SN7

 First of all, thank you guys for taking your time and completing our test!
 The result was quite instructive for us.
-It provided us a solid starting point for us to design the new architecture of the portlet system in SN7.
+It provided us a solid starting point to design the new architecture of the portlet system in SN7.

 By analyzing the results of the Card sorting test, we learned a lot about how end users and developers are related to the portlets in Sense/Net, since both groups were represented as participants in the test.